Estuary

 FAQs

 To move a table from Oracle to Snowflake, you should start by extracting data from Oracle using SQL Plus and converting it to a CSV file.
 Then, you can implement data type conversions and other transformations to smoothen the data transfer process.
 The last step involves staging the CSV file to S3 and copying the staged file to the Snowflake table.
-You can simplify this entire process by using ETL/ELT tools like Estuary Flow.
+You can simplify this process using ETL/ELT tools like Estuary Flow.

 What are the challenges of Oracle to Snowflake migration?